Cheryl Ho, MD, FRCP(C)

 His research interests include the development of clinical trials to improve outcomes in lung cancer patients through the integration of metabolic imaging in the management of lung cancer.
 He is the Principal Investigator of the Canadian PET-BOOST trial, a prospective randomized trial incorporating the addition of FDG-PET imaging to boost the radiation dose in locally advanced non-small cell lung cancer (LA-NSCLC).

 His other research interests include the addition and combination of immunotherapy and radiotherapy.
-He is currently leading a prospective study of immunotherapy combined with thoracic radiotherapy in patients with advanced NSCLC.
 He recently lead and published the “Use of radiation therapy among patients with ES-SCLC receiving immunotherapy: Canadian consensus recommendations.”

 His other area of interest is the role of Prophylactic Cranial Irradiation (PCI) in NSCLC and SCLC.
 He has lead multiple international clinical trials including RTOG 0214, RTOG 0937 and NRG CC003.